tdegeus/GMatElastoPlasticQPot/README.md

 c++ -I/path/to/GMatElastoPlasticQPot/include ...
 ```

-Note that you have to take care of the *xtensor* dependency, the C++ version, optimization,
+Note that you have to take care of the *xtensor* dependency, the C++ version, optimisation,
 enabling *xsimd*, ...

 ## Using pkg-config